ADELABU-JUMMY/-LITA-CLASS-DOCUMENTATIONS-/README.md

 ### ***PROJECT OVERVIEW***

  ***This data analysis project aims to provide comprehensive insights into the process of cleaning, analyzing, and visualizing data using tools such as Excel, SQL and Power BI.
-By leveraging these platforms I gained hand-on experience in manipulating datasets, performing advanced queries and creating interactive  visualizations, The project enabled a deeper understanding of data analysis techniques and tools, equipping me with the skills neccessary to derive meaningful insights and make data-driven decisions***
+By leveraging these platforms I gained hand-on experience in manipulating datasets,performing advanced queries and creating interactive  visualizations, The project enabled a deeper understanding of data analysis techniques and tools, equipping me with the skills neccessary to derive meaningful insights and make data-driven decisions***

 ### ***DATA SOURCE***